itsP33t/EasyFivem/readme.md

 # EasyFivem
 ## a CLI for making your life easier.
 This tool will generate all the necessary files for you.

-Note: The latest version is not working on Linux.
-Latest Linux compatible version is 1.0.6.
-Working hard on an update
+Note: The latest version needs more configuration on Linux, just follow the [wiki](https://github.com/itsP33t/EasyFivem/wiki/Fix-for-linux "wiki")

 **Installing**
 Make sure you have [node.js](https://nodejs.org/en/ "node.js") installed on your computer